atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 ### Parameters and Templates

-Rug Editors are built on the same underpinnings as your usual non-Rug editors.
+Rug editors are built on the same underpinnings as your usual non-Rug editors.
 They share familiar concepts:

 *   **Parameters**: Editors and reviewers can specify (mandatory or